Flå

-Flå is a municipality in Viken county, Norway.
+Flå is a municipality in Buskerud county, Norway.
 The administrative centre of the municipality is the village of Flå.
-The municipality of Flå was established when it was separated from the municipality of Nes on 1 January 1905.
+The municipality of Flå was established when it was separated from Nes Municipality on 1 January 1905.
 The municipality lies at the most southeasterly point in the valley and traditional region of Hallingdal.

 General information

 Name

 The Old Norse form of the name was Flóða sokn (sokn means parish).
 This is the plural genitive case of flœð meaning "flood" (probably because flooding has been a problem for many farms in the river valley).
 Prior to 1921, the name was written "Flaa".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 1 March 1985.
 The arms show a black bear on a gray/silver background.
 This was chosen because there used to be many bears in the Vassfaret area.
 Prior to 1985, the municipality used a logo with a bear walking through the area.